 Having a blog is a really effective way of not only communicating with current clients but also represents authority to prospective clients as well.
 You can use your blog to promote what you do at your child care, community events as well as share child development industry information.
 Writing a child care blog shows you are committed and passionate about your profession, so much so you want to share.

 What else can you do to stand out in a crowded market?

-Follow up – After a tour consider sending a follow-up email to that family you would love to have at your child care.
-Remind them about what they saw when they visited, point out some of the highlights of your child care and why their child would grow and thrive in your care.
+Follow up – After a tour consider sending a follow-up email to that family you would love to have at your childcare.
+Remind them of what they saw when they visited.
+Point out some of the highlights of your childcare and why their child would grow and thrive in your care.

 Is your child care in a saturated market?
 What do you to stand out?
 Leave me a comment below and tell me what you do to stand out in a crowded market.